Condor Ferries

 checkmark Age

-This is a significant factor, with premiums generally increasing as one ages due to the higher risk of medical issues.
+This is a significant factor, with premiums increasing as one ages due to the higher risk of medical issues and injuries.
+You'll likely experience more severe injuries if you trip and fall, or become unwell on holiday.

 checkmark Medical history